Revazashvili/Forbid/README.md

 * False (throws if boolean input is false.)
 * Range (throws if input is in provided range.)
 * Equal (throws if input is equal to provided value.)
+* NotEqual (throws if input is not equal to provided value.)
 * Positive (throws if input is positive number.)
 * PositiveOrZero (throws if input is positive number or zero.)
 * Negative (throws if input is negative number.)